Featured Meteorologist Walker Ashley

 Is there anything else you’d like to share?

-Chasing weather is like going to the zoo … it’s a wonderful experience to see the lions and tigers and bears (oh, my!), but I would not recommend you get in the cage with them.
+Chasing weather is like going to the zoo … it’s a wonderful experience to see the lions, tigers, and bears (oh, my!), but I would not recommend you get in the cage with them.

 Waterman, IL Lightning Stack